maddogdavis/holey/src/step/README.md

 * step 2010 define kleisi compose type signature
 * step 2020 parameters for kleisli compose with "noisy" hole
 * step 2030 introduce shadow bindings
-* step 2030 introduce shadow bindings
 * step 2040 seek result direction from "noisy" hole
 * step 2050 introduce other goodies at our disposal
+* step 2060 explore use of f to obtain result